Comment on page

 Read about Avion's SSO feature.

 Single sign-on (SSO) gives users the ability to sign in to Avion through an identity provider (IdP) of your choice.
-Provided SSO is enabled and configured correctly for your organisation, your team will be able to access your Avion organisation with their corporate credentials.
+With SSO configured correctly and enabled for your organization, your team will be able to access your Avion organization with their corporate credentials.

 Avion uses OpenID Connect (OAuth 2.0), a leading industry standard, for exchanging the authentication and authorisation data that Avion supports as a service provider (SP).
 No actual passwords are transferred to or from Avion during the authorisation.

 Avion can create a new account in your organization every time a new user from your directory logs into Avion via SSO — no extra invitations required.
 Employees who are removed from your corporate directory will lose access to your Avion organization automatically, but all their associated data will remain intact.

 Since your user identities are managed from one central location, this means that account profile names in Avion will match the names in your directory.